Please feel free to work with the Budget & Finance office in preparing your budgets.

 Grants Coordinator: Samantha Mais or 410 326-7461

 UMCES internal budgets are required regardless of the sponsor's needs.
+You can find the CBL budget spreadsheet here.
 Initial, and subsequently revised budgets, must be reviewed and approved in advance by the CBL Budget & Finance Office prior to submitting the proposal to route in Cayuse.